eggboi23/eggboi23/README.md

 Growing up, I have always had an interest in computers and technology.

 When my parents upgraded from using flip phones to iPhones, I always begged them to let me use it so I can play app games on it or simply be blown away by how the touch sceen works.
 When my brother got his first laptop, I borrowed it to browse the internet and visit all the different websites I knew.
 Going into high school my freshman year, I took a computer programming class, and I absolutely loved it!
 My final project was a very bare bones brick breaker game, but the sense of enjoyment and accomplishment in creating a project from scratch using what I know was exhilarating!

-Now, I am a freshman studying computer science at the University of Illinois at Chicago (UIC), and I can't wait to see what I will learn and develop in the future!
+I am a sophomore studying computer science at the University of Illinois at Chicago (UIC), and after finishing up my first year, I have learned Data Structures, and it has become my favorite class!
+I can't wait to see what I will learn and develop in the future!

 Currently, I'm learning web development, and focusing on building my own website!